Skip Navigation

 • Greengate Power Corporation with regard to providing legal and regulatory advice for applications to the Alberta Utilities Commission to construct and operate the 400 MW Travers Solar Project located near the Village of Lomond, Alberta.
 This will be the largest solar energy project in Canada

-• Public Sector Pension Investment Board and the Alberta Teachers' Retirement Fund Board with regard to their proposed C$1.7-billion acquisition of AltaGas Canada Inc.
+• Public Sector Pension Investment Board and the Alberta Teachers' Retirement Fund Board with regard to their C$1.7-billion acquisition of AltaGas Canada Inc.

 • Suncor Energy Inc. with regard to its participation in the British Columbia Utilities Commission Inquiry into Gasoline and Diesel Prices in British Columbia